|

 Our suggestion as to when to clean your fireplace is based on how much wood you typically burn each week.
 The following can be used as a guideline.

-- If you average 1 fire a week during wood burning season ---clean every 3 years
+• If you average 1 fire a week during wood burning season, clean every 3 years

-- If you average 2 fires a week during wood burning season---clean every 2 years
+• If you average 2 fires a week during wood burning season, clean every 2 years

-- If you average 3 or more fires a week during wood burning season---clean annually
+• If you average 3 or more fires a week during wood burning season, clean annually

-- If you annually burn more than 2 cords of wood---clean annually
+• If you annually burn more than 2 cords of wood, clean annually

-- If you have been told of a 3rd Stage creosote condition---inspect annually
+• If you have been told of a 3rd Stage creosote condition, inspect annually

 Other times to clean your fireplace include:

-- If you are buying or selling a house
+• If you are buying or selling a house.

-- If you are having a problem with the sooty “smell” coming from your fireplace
+• If you are having a problem with the "sooty" smell coming from your fireplace.

-- If you think there is a new “family” that has decided to move in to your chimney flue.
+• If you think there is a new "family" that has decided to move in to your chimney flue.

-- If you want to convert from a wood burning fireplace to a gas or propane fireplace.
+• If you want to convert from a wood burning fireplace to a gas or propane fireplace.

-- If it has been longer than 10 years and you want some peace of mind about it.
+• If it has been longer than 10 years and you want some peace of mind about it.

-WHAT DO YOU DO WHEN YOU CLEAN A FIREPLACE?
+WHAT WE DO TO CLEAN A FIREPLACE

 We will first come in and inspect your fireplace to see whether it needs to be cleaned or not.
-If we can inspect it without having to clean it, (if we think your fireplace can go through another year as it is without any problems) then we will only inspect it and charge you accordingly.
-If it needs to be cleaned:
+If we can inspect it without having to clean it (if we think it can go through another year as it is without any problems), then we will only inspect it and charge you accordingly.

-- When we have finished with the cleaning and all materials and equipment have been removed, we will then tell you of the condition of your fireplace.
-We will either label it as “inspection passed", or, "ok to burn”, or we will “condemn” your fireplace and ask you not to use it until necessary repairs have been made.
+When we have finished with the cleaning and all materials and equipment have been removed, we will then tell you of the condition of your fireplace.
+We will either label it as "inspection passed, or, ok to burn", or we will "condemn" your fireplace and ask you not to use it until necessary repairs have been made.
 We will then ask for payment of services.

 WHY DID YOU CONDEMN MY FIREPLACE?
 WHAT DO I DO NOW?